Finland - Country Background Information

 The primary and lower-secondary education (ISCED 1 and 2) syllabus can be completed in home education.

-Home education does not require a permission from the authorities.
+Home education does not require permission from the authorities.
 A guardian’s notification to the municipality of residence about a child transferring to home education is sufficient.

 After the notification, the guardian is responsible for the child obtaining the knowledge and skills according to the national core curriculum.
 They are also responsible for arranging the instruction and acquiring the learning materials.
 The child is not entitled to school medical care, special needs education or other school services.